valdimarHR/hisCompRepo/README.txt

 - Resources to images and icons.
 - New database created if needed, with all new columns.
 - Good tap order in main window.
-- Messages shown when mouse is over table, to let user know of the double click posability.
+- Messages shown when mouse is over table, to let user know of the double click possability.

 Secret trick:
-- Type the name Secret Santa in the name field in People, put something in all required fields and push Add.
+- Type the name Secret Santa in the name field in People and push Add.
-Merry Christas!
+  Merry Christmas!

 Bugs fixed:
 - Not possibe to put dates in the future, pop up window with error.